epfl-lara/leon/doc/verification.rst

 the behaviour of the function.
 It takes into account the precondition and only asserts the property of the output when the input satisfies the precondition.

-Formally, we consider a function
+Formally, we consider a function with a single parameter (one can generalize the following for any number of parameters):

 .. code-block:: scala